randall-frank/mrt-source/heresy/content/pages/about.rst

 it - we hope players will enjoy playing it as well.

-The authors do not receive any profit from this game.
+The authors do not make any profit from this game.
 It is a project born by and developed out of sheer passion for board games.